Skip to main content

 Fundamentals

 You may have noticed a subtle shift within your body’s internal landscape.
 The energy that once felt abundant now seems to wane more quickly.
-Maintaining a healthy requires more effort than it used to, and recovery from physical exertion feels prolonged.
+Maintaining a healthy body composition requires more effort than it used to, and recovery from physical exertion feels prolonged.

 This lived experience is a valid and common starting point for a deeper inquiry into your own biology.
 These changes often originate from the intricate and interconnected world of your endocrine system, the body’s sophisticated communication network.
-At the heart of this network lies a molecule of profound importance to vitality and metabolic function ∞ human (GH).
+At the heart of this network lies a molecule of profound importance to vitality and metabolic function ∞ human growth hormone (GH).

 Its role extends far beyond childhood growth, continuing throughout adulthood to regulate metabolism, repair tissues, and maintain the structural integrity of your body.